joakimunge/denoliver/README.md

 # De(no)liver

-Denoliver is a small, simple static file server with live reloading written in TypeScript for Deno intended for prototyping and quick projects.
+Denoliver is a small, simple, no config static file server with live reloading written in TypeScript for Deno intended for prototyping and quick projects.

 _**This project can not be run on Node.js**_